Nuclear Option (PC Game)

 Targeting

 All Aircraft have the same targeting system that is based on opitical sensors and radar.
 Anything currently detected by your team appears on the map and HUD.
 You can select targets by clicking on them on the map, or looking at them and using a keybind.
 The map also allows you to set target filters so you can only select targets that match the filter.
-Selected targets appear on a monitor in the cockpit showing a onboard camera view pointing at your targets.
+Selected targets appear on a monitor in the cockpit showing an onboard camera view pointing at your targets.
 If you select several targets, the camera points to the middle of the group.

 All weapons then automatically lock to selected targets.
 That doesn't mean you can fire.
 Weapons have an envelope of range, angle, and sometimes speed, all of which must be met to hit the target.
 You can use either a ring or range ladder view - the ring surrounds your crosshair and becomes complete and green when within the envelope.
 The ladder shows a graph with the max, ideal, and minimum range of your current weapon, as well as where the target is on that spectrum.
 You will also be displayed prompts in both modes like - OUT OF ARC (not pointing at target), TOO CLOSE, OUT OF RANGE, TOO SLOW, and SHOOT (in envelope).
 Don't blindly pull the trigger when you see SHOOT, as it doesn't consider terrain or anything else that might be between you and your target.
 When you do fire, you automatically fire once per target.
 So if you pick 5 targets, you'll shoot 5 times.
 For larger bombs you may want to only select one target to avoid this.